 • Once she hit send, the arrow had left the bow.

-Other ways to say: It’s already begun, no turning back
+Other ways to say: It’s already begun, no turning back, set in motion

 19. Arrows in the wind